mmtk/mmtk-core/docs/tutorial/Tutorial.md

                 &mut heap,
             );
             ```
          You may have noticed that the CopySpace initialisation requires one more bool compared to ImmortalSpace.
 The definitions for these spaces are stored in `mmtk-core/policy`.
-By looking in these files, add a comment defining which bool has what function.
+By looking in these files, add a comment to the above code noting which bool has what function.
 Then, copy the above code again, renaming it `copyspace1`, and setting it so that it is a fromspace rather than a tospace.
-       - Finally, replace the definition of MyGC with the following:
+       - Finally, replace the old MyGC initializer with the following:
        ```rust
        MyGC {
             hi: AtomicBool::new(false),